frequency-chain/docs/pages/Networks/Decentralization.md

 ## Public Collators

-- Collators are selected based on bond, governance support, and uptime that will be developed.
+- Collators are selected based on bond, governance support, and uptime that will be developed in the future.
 - Progression into this phase depends on the safety and security of the network.